unclebob/spacewar/README.md

 A Star Trek Game.

->Play the current release at http://cleancoder.com/space-war (The server is slow so be patient while it loads)
+>Play the current release at http://cleancoder.com/space-war
+> (The server is slow so be patient while it loads, the cache is set for 24 hours)

 >_Courtesy of Mike Fikes (@mfikes) you can play a very old version at http://spacewar.fikesfarm.com/spacewar.html_